 Make sure the meatballs are really cold before cooking, they’ll hold their shape better.

-Boiling them in sauce or liquid will help them stay round but rob them of the nice caramelization that pan frying can give. a combination of cooking methods work best if you want both a nice caramelization as well as a nice shape.
+Boiling them in sauce or liquid will help them stay round but rob them of the nice caramelization that pan frying can give. a combination of cooking methods works best if you want both a nice caramelization as well as a nice shape.
 But err on the side of flavor, taste always wins over glamour.

 Last, don’t be afraid to make them your own.
 These guys lend themselves to adventure, from chorizo mole meatballs to Bree cheese stuffed meatballs with cherry shallot sauce, these culinary gypsies can go where you send them.

 And of course, they like beer.
 So they can stay for dinner.

 For this recipe I used a Pacific Northwest treat, Ninkasi Oatis.
 A beautiful, creamy oatmeal stout that’s really easy to find now that I live in the Emerald City.

 - 1 lb ground chuck (or a combination or ground pork and ground beef)